101st Jäger Division: Operations

 The division then fought through the winter battles of 1941–1942.
 In early January 1942, the division was transferred to LII Army Corps, with which it had begun Operation Barbarossa.
 At the end of that month, half the division was transferred to the XXXXIV Army Corps, while the remainder stayed with LII Army Corps.
 In late April, the remainder of the division transferred to the XXXXIV Army Corps.
 The division fought in the Second Battle of Kharkov in May 1942, and the capture of Rostov in July of that year.
 It was then committed to the Battle of the Caucasus which raged from July 1942 until the retreat into the Kuban bridgehead in early 1943.
 In the latter operation, the division suffered heavy losses, both from the Red Army and partisans.

 The division was evacuated across the Kerch Strait and transported through Crimea to the lower Dnieper River in the latter part of 1943, where it fought at Nikolajew and Vinniza.
 In March 1944, the division was surrounded along with the 1st Panzer Army, and formed part of the rearguard when XXXXVI Panzer Corps conducted its successful breakout from encirclement.
-The division was praised for its conduct during the withdrawal across northern Ukraine, it fought in the Carpathian campaign, and was then withdrawn to the German client state of the Slovak Republic in late 1944.
-It was deployed south in early in 1945, buy which time two of its Jäger battalions were made up of Osttruppen recruited in the Soviet Union.
+The division was praised for its conduct during the withdrawal across northern Ukraine, it fought in the Carpathians, and was then withdrawn to the German-aligned Slovak Republic in late 1944.

+On 1 January 1945, the 101st Jäger Division (then under Army Group Heinrici of Army Group A) had a strength of 8,510 men.
+It was deployed south in early in 1945, by which time two of its Jäger battalions were made up of USSR-recruited Osttruppen.
 The division fought rearguard actions during the withdrawal through Hungary and Austria.
 Reduced to kampfgruppe strength by the end of the war, it managed to surrender to US forces in the German-annexed Sudetenland.